Open-Data-Product-Initiative/Standard-components/source/includes/_dataqos.md

 |---|---|---|---|
 | **errorRate** | element | - | Use OpenSLO standard in the object to define rules in the spec.
 How often will your data have errors, and over what period?
 What is your tolerance for those errors? |

-### Additional common unified fields used all above indicators
+### Additional common unified fields used in above indicators

 | <div style="width:150px">Common unified fields</div>   | Type  | Options  | Description  |
 |---|---|---|---|